 In addition, YouTube TV lets you create 6 individual account logins for different users.
 These users get their own recommendations, DVR queue, and other features.

-Here’s a final fact – you can try either one of these services for free with a 7-day trial now.
+Here’s a final fact – you can try Sling TV with a free 3-day trial and YouTube TV with a free 7-day trial now.
 YouTube TV and Sling also both regularly run promotions for free streaming devices – check out their websites for details.

 Well, the answer is… it depends!
 It depends on what you want.
 If you just need a few channels and don’t care about DVR service, a low-cost Sling TV Blue or Orange subscription may be right for you.

 In contrast, if you need more channels, YouTube TV may be a better choice, even though it’s more expensive.
 Here are some questions to ask yourself when choosing between the two.

 Sling TV offers many more additional channels in their “International” extra add-on.
 This will cost you an additional fee per month, but if you need Spanish-language programming or channels from Brazil, the Middle East, or China and Europe, it’s definitely worth it.